We want to make it as simple as possible for you to understand what financial support is available to you and your child.

 What will the Visiting Officer do when they visit me?

-- To make sure you are receiving the correct amount of Supplementary Benefit, the Visiting Officer will ask about your finances or personal life.
+- To make sure you are receiving the correct amount of Income Support, the Visiting Officer will ask about your finances or personal life.

 - They will only ask for information that they need to process your claim.